Walgreens The Thread

 • Prescription-only scopolamine transdermal patch (Transderm-Scop).

 Your healthcare provider will be able to recommend the best medication for you.
 If you take any other medications or have underlying medical issues, it’s especially important to consult your healthcare provider before taking medication for air sickness.
+If your child has motion sickness, ask your healthcare provider for recommendations.
+Certain medications may not be safe for children.

 Alternative air sickness remedies